mail-in-a-box/mailinabox/README.md

 sudo apt full-upgrade
 ```

-Make sure that the `en_US.UTF-8` locale exists and is set as primary
+Make sure that the `en_US.UTF-8` locale exists and is set as primary (this depends on the image you use)
 ```sh
 sudo apt install locales
 sudo dpkg-reconfigure locales